 Cabin worth the splurge

 A suite with a butler is great—they can make or change dinner reservations and spa appointments for you, have the chef cook something special for you, arrange cocktails in your cabin, and more.
 But you’re always better off in the least expensive cabin on a nicer ship than in the fanciest cabin on a lesser ship—even if it means you have to change your own dinner reservations.

 Where to Cruise

-Ones that include overnights in Hong Kong, Shanghai, and Bangkok are my favorite (I love Singapore too, but you can see it in a day).
+Ones that include overnights in Hong Kong, Shanghai, and Bangkok.
+(I love Singapore too, but you can see it in a day.)
 There is so much to see and do in each of these cities—whether it’s your first or fifth time visiting—and they really give you a sense of the vibrancy of Asia right now.
 A cruise is also an ideal way to see multiple countries, since the ship gets a blanket visa that covers all passengers and you don’t have to wait in line every time you cross a border.
 And remember that since most Asia cruises aren’t round-trip, you can combine back-to-back journeys to add more destinations.

 Best off-the-beaten-path itinerary

-On the flip side, if a ship stops in Dalian, I advise clients to skip this little town and instead book them flights to Xi’an to see the Terracotta Warriors.
+On the flip side, if a ship stops in Dalian, skip this little town and instead book flights to Xi’an to see the Terracotta Warriors.

 Port most worth the trek